-In the upper secondary section our pupils prepare for international GCSE and ‘A’ level qualifications, which ensure that their studies are fully recognised in the UK, in Spain and in the majority of countries around the world.
+In the upper secondary section our pupils prepare for international GCSE and ‘A’ level qualifications.
+These are recognised for access to higher education in the UK, in Spain and in the majority of countries around the world.
 A broad range of subjects are offered so that, within the overall curriculum, programmes of study can be adapted to the needs and aspirations of each pupil.
+There is considerable flexibility both in the number and the level of qualifications taken, so that all students have the opportunity to successfully complete their chosen courses.

 We are an inclusive college and our selection process allows entry to all children who we consider capable of taking full advantage of the education we offer.
 New students who do not speak English as their native language sit a short assessment in English and maths to ascertain the level of support they require in accessing the curriculum.